1lameasian/web-development-project/README.md

 # web-development-project
-# This project is a website portraying me and my contact information.
+# This project is a website portraying a portfolio about me